nswpylon.org

 Remote control aircraft racing is very popular in New South Wales Australia using "Q500" sport type air frames.
 Three classes exist "Q500, F400 and F3D".
 All classes are quite popular and we are seeing people progressing from the entry class into the national classes.

 Q500 (sport pylon) is much like the 424 class in the USA and is highly contested by beginners and pro's.
-You must have a standard popular engine (.46ci max) with a 10*6 prop and the supplied non-tuned muffler and factory head shims installed.
+You must have a "stock" popular engine (.46ci max) with a 10*6 prop and the supplied non-tuned muffler and factory head shims installed.
 We use Standard, 4/1 Fuel (no nitro) which is supplied.
 The air frames have proved easy to fly and quick to replace with the ARF Sonic 500 and Great Planes Viper 500 being very popular.

 Championship rounds will be held in 2006 at different R/C clubs in Sydney and regional New South Wales, only a few hours drive from Sydney.
 Races are held about every two months in summer and monthly in winter.